ionscion/dodecagonal-emp-base/newREADME.md

 - Additional functionality was developed to allow for viewing data by departments, managers, deletion of records etc.
 - Since the mySQL server requires a password to enter, a local environment variable was created to store that and added to the gitIgnore file to ensure the password is not shared on a public website.

+## Future Development
+- Right now the app is built around entering valid id's to perform the addition and delete functions.
+In the future I'd like to add functionality to call the database and render current lists.

 ## Walkthrough Video
 Link to walkthrough video can be found here: